leonardoInf/TMBWW2/README.md

 Congratulations, you have printed the character `U`.

-**Note: Turing Machine But Way Worse doesn't append a trailing newline**
+**Note: Turing Machine But Way Worse doesn't append a trailing newline to the output (printing A and then B would result in AB, not A\nB)**

 ## Input